-Field Description Maximum Login Specify maximum number of attempts for a user to Attempts enter a card number.
+Field Description Languages This enables you to select language(s) to be used for voice prompts.
+Click the wizard icon 💆 to open the language selection window.
+Maximum Login Specify maximum number of attempts for a user to Attempts enter a card number.
 By default: 3.
 Prompts Brand IVR prompts can be customized per Access Number.
 Specify the directory where the custom prompt files are located.
 The Media Server will look for the prompts in that folder first and if found - use them.
 Otherwise, it will use default files.
-(For example, put customized English prompts under the directory /porta_var/porta- um/prompts/brands/ my_company/en/ and specify "my_company" in this field).
+(For example, put customized English prompts under the directory /var/lib/porta-um/prompts/brands/ my_company/en/ and specify "my_company" in this field).
 Record with If enabled, the IVR will play back the name that the Review end user recorded; if preferred, it can be re- recorded.
 Play Welcome If enabled, the IVR will play the welcome message Message to the user once he reaches an access number.